smartfog/fogflow/doc/en/source/k8sIntegration.rst

           apt-get install unzip

           #command to unzip the fogflow-chart.zip in same location
-          unzip fogflow-chart.zip
+          unzip cloud-chart.zip

 Configure IP Addresses in config.json File
 -------------------------------------------------------------

 You need to change the following IP addresses in config.json according to your own environment.
-The config.json file present in the abobe downloaded folder "fogflow-chart"
+The config.json file present in the above downloaded folder "cloud-chart"

 - **my_hostip**: this is the IP of your host machine, which should be accessible for both the web browser on your host machine and docker containers.
 Please DO NOT use "127.0.0.1" for this.